BlankerL/DApp-CoinFlipping/docs/Design Document.md

 As the banker keeps earning commissions in the contract if users play games on the platform, it will have some deposit in the `balance`.
 The person who deploy this contract will be able to withdraw this commission earnings by calling `withdrawBanker()` function, and the required amount of ETH will be transferred to the person's Ethereum account from the contract.

+##### Monitor All Transactions

+In my design, the banker is an Automator in the contract, and the owner of the contract should be able to control the banker.
+Therefore, for the ease of monitoring, the banker can view all the transaction records in the administration panel.

 #### Coin Flipping Game

 For each game initiated, a `Game` struct will be initialized in the contract and stored permanently.